Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify print visit card option is available

 **Expected Results:**
-- Step 1: Track Schedule page loads
-- Step 2: Input field is displayed
-- Step 3: Visit ID is accepted
-- Step 4: System retrieves visit information
-- Step 5: Visit information (name, date, places, status) is shown
-- Step 6: Progress indicators show current status
-- Step 7: List of places with completion status is shown
-- Step 8: Entrance and exit scan status are shown
-- Step 9: QR code image is visible
-- Step 10: Print button is visible
+The Track Schedule page should load when accessed via the navigation link, displaying a visit ID input field.
+The input field should be visible and ready to accept a visit ID.
+When a valid visit ID is entered and submitted, the system should retrieve the visit information from the database.
+The visit information should be displayed including visitor name, visit date, list of places to visit, and current visit status.
+Progress indicators should show the current status of the visit (pending, in_progress, completed, etc.).
+A list of places to visit should be displayed with completion status indicators showing which places have been visited.
+The entrance gate scan status should be shown (scanned or not scanned).
+The exit gate scan status should be shown (scanned or not scanned).
+The visit QR code image should be visible and displayable.
+A "Print Visit Card" button should be visible, allowing users to print the visit card with QR code.

 **Actual Results:**
-- Step 1: Track Schedule page loads
-- Step 2: Input field is displayed
-- Step 3: Visit ID is accepted
-- Step 4: System retrieves visit information
-- Step 5: Visit information (name, date, places, status) is shown
-- Step 6: Progress indicators show current status
-- Step 7: List of places with completion status is shown
-- Step 8: Entrance and exit scan status are shown
-- Step 9: QR code image is visible
-- Step 10: Print button is visible
+Track Schedule page loaded.
+Visit ID input field displayed.
+Visit information retrieved successfully.
+Visit details shown correctly.
+Progress indicators displayed status.
+Places list showed completion status.
+Gate scan status displayed.
+QR code visible.
+Print button available.

 **Status:** Passed